 The new Class I Bikeway surface would typically be asphaltic concrete (AC), similar to the existing bikeway paving.
 Because bicycles are easily deflected by surface irregularities, care would be taken to maintain a smooth surface to facilitate safe cycling.
-Anywhere the surface must be laid down in multiple operations, longitudinal gaps would be avoided.
 Striping or other surface markings would be non-skid paint or tape.
-A regular sweeping plan would be necessary where the bikeway passes under existing bridges and is low enough to accumulate debris from winter storm flows.
+A regular sweeping plan would be necessary where the bikeway passes under existing bridges (i.e., Gypsum Canyon Road Bridge) and is low enough to accumulate debris from winter storm flows.
 These specific locations may be constructed with concrete for durability.